 (d) The Senate shall apply money it receives under this subsection,

-firstly in the discharge of loans raised under section four of this Act; and secondly in reinvestment for the benefit of trust funds from which the cost of building was met.
+firstly in the discharge of loans raised under section 4; and secondly in reinvestment for the benefit of trust funds from which the cost of building was met.

 6. Rates of interest